Energy in Palestine: Gaza power plant

 The Gaza power plant's main fuel tanks were hit by an Israeli tank shell in the 2014 Gaza War, setting about 3 million cubic liters of fuel on fire.
 Originally reported as destroyed and facing a year of repairs, the plant returned to operation in six weeks.

 In 2016, Qatar provided fuel for the Gaza power plant.
 PA President Abbas objected to the arrangement because the PA would be unable to collect taxes on the fuel.

 In August 2019, following three rockets being fired from the Gaza Strip, Israel cut by half the amount of fuel it supplied to Gaza's power plant.
 Before the cut, residents had six hours of electricity followed by 12 hours of blackout, and it was said that the cut would result in a decrease of power time to four-hour periods.

 In August 2020, following the launching of incendiary balloons from the Gaza Strip that caused brush fires in southern Israel, Israel suspended fuel shipments to the Gaza Strip, resulting in the shutting down of the Gaza power plant within a week.
 In September 2020, Qatar brokered a ceasefire between Israel and Hamas that is reported to include "plans to build a power station operated by Qatar."
 For the 2021 year, and perhaps in earlier years, Qatar has been paying for fuel for Gaza's power plant.
 Transfers of fuel for the power plant were stopped by Israel during the Gaza War in May 2021 and resumed by the end of June.

+Before the Gaza war that began in October 2023, the Gaza Strip's energy needs were about 600MW.
+The Gaza Power Plant produced 60MW and imported energy from Israel accounted for 120MW.
+Israel cut off power to the Strip as part of a total blockade.
+The Gaza Power Plant ran out of fuel days into the war and remained inactive.
+Energy from Israel powered a waste treatment and desalination plant in Gaza until March 2025 when Eli Cohen, Israel's Minister of Energy, instructed the IEC not to supply power in order to pressure Hamas.
+By November 2025, during a ceasefire, Gaza's energy infrastructure was badly damaged and most Palestinians were without electricity and relied on charging points running on private generators or solar power.